ButterCMS/nextjs-starter-buttercms/README.md

 commits from this branch need to stay "on top.")
 - make changes to this repo, merging branches into this feature branch as necessary, but DO NOT MERGE THIS BRANCH INTO MASTER.
+- It's important to note that next.js has stringent requirements for updates to the canary repo for these examples.
+Do NOT try to update the .gitignore.
+You can add or update sections of the readme, but do not delete sections.
+Do not pin a specific node version in the requirements.
+All packages and dependencies need to be updated to the latest version, with no warnings, or the PR will be rejected.
 - fork the next.js dev branch (canary) and checkout a branch on your fork, e.g., `UPDATE_BUTTERCMS_EXAMPLE`
 - copy all of this repo's updated files into your canary dev branch in the `examples/cms-buttercms` folder, replacing the content currently in there.
 Almost all of the files should stay the same!